 I’m always looking to and being inspired by anything and everything though.
 I believe that as a graphic designer, you can’t just look to graphic design for reference and inspiration but open your eyes and look beyond to other practices and disciplines; especially where boundaries begin to blur.
 I’ve recently found a lot of inspiration personally from the graphic designer turned fashion designer Samuel Ross and his brand A-COLD-WALL* where he explores fashion-as-art through materiality and shape, I especially love how there are clear graphic design references in what he does from the use of Pantone colours and typography.

 Do you collect anything, if so what and why?

-I started collecting vinyl records when I started to study and learn about graphic design; I was being drawn in by the sleeves, specifically those from the modern electronic (techno, house and "bass) and 1990s hip-hop genres.
-The electronic music mostly for their graphic and abstract typography and the Hip-Hop ones for their iconic photographs; the majority of my collection is split between these two genres and it's an obvious indication of my music taste.
+I started collecting vinyl records when I started to study and learn about graphic design; I was being drawn in by the sleeves, specifically those from the modern electronic (techno, house and bass) and 1990s hip-hop genres.
+Electronic music mostly for its graphic and abstract typography and Hip-Hop for their iconic photographs; the majority of my collection is split between these two genres and it’s an obvious indication of my music taste.

-The most prized record in my collection has to be my original 1993 US pressing of Wu-Tang Clan – Protect Ya Neck 12" single.
-The graffiti style cover and song lyrics on the record capture everything that is good about the golden era of Hip-Hop from one of the all time greatest Hip-Hop groups.
+The most prized record in my collection has to be my original 1993 US pressing of Wu-Tang Clan’s – Protect Ya Neck 12" single.
+The graffiti-style cover and song lyrics on the record capture everything that is good about the golden era of Hip-Hop from one of the all-time greatest Hip-Hop groups.

 What’s your obsession?